goaver/api-integration/docs/check-advanced.md

 ### Request Parameters
 - [Path] <b>id (required)</b> - The unique identifier returned from the check create call
+- <b>forceCommit (optional)</b> - if "true" this will ignore any errors in document processing (facial recognition, OCR, etc) and may result in a delayed result requiring additional processing or a failed check result if the image is unreadable.
+- <b>docType (required)</b> - the type of identification document being provided
+- <b>side (required)</b> - the side of the document being provided "Front","Back"
+- <b>fileName (required)</b> - the filename of the image being uploaded
+- <b>fileContent (required)</b> - Base64 image (JPG or PNG) Data URL of image containing the specified side of the document.
+Information about Data URL can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs)

 #### Example Request
 <pre>